magiclabs/magic-js/CONTRIBUTING.md

 - For features: `feature/[package_name]/[issue_number]/[descriptive_feature_name]`
 - For chores/the rest: `chore/[package_name]/[descriptive_chore_name]`

-4. Install & hoist dependencies with Yarn + Lerna: `yarn bootstrap`
+4. Install & hoist dependencies with Yarn + Lerna: `yarn install`
 5. Add `./node_modules/.bin` to your system's [`PATH`](https://en.wikipedia.org/wiki/PATH_(variable)), if it's not already listed.
-6. Start building for development: `yarn dev`
+6. Start building for development: `yarn build`

+> Note: There is no hot-reloading development script for now (which sucks, I know).
+Recently, the build system in Magic JS SDK changed to use a bundler as opposed to delivering TSC-transpiled files.
+This has complicated the matter of serving a development-specific flow.
+We will revisit this problem in the future.

 ### ESLint + VS Code